soustern/dnd_5_monster.codex/README.md

 ## Usage and reproduction

-- First off, the package. json has listed all the necessary tools for working with the project, so a simple "npm install" on the root folder sets up 50% of the development environment.
-All necessary scripts are listed in this file as well and have been need to be executed for everything to compile and work
+- First off, the package.json file has all the necessary tools for working with the project listed, so a simple "npm install" on the root folder sets up 50% of the development dependencies.
+All necessary scripts are listed in this file and need to be executed for everything to compile and work

 - Python must be installed on the computer and flask has to be added via a "pip3" command.